GHK-Cu (200mg)

 Sequence: Gly-His-LysCu.xHAc

-Studies have observed that 2% GHK-Cu gel yielded positive results in research models of diabetes when examined in the context of rapid tissue healing.
-The study findings posit that the peptide appeared to enhance the percentage of ulcer closure from 60.8% to 98.5% and decrease the infection rate from 34% to 7%.[1]
+Studies have observed that GHK-Cu may have yielded positive results in diabetes models when evaluated in the context of rapid tissue healing.
+The study findings posit that the peptide appeared to enhance the percentage of ulcer closure from 60.8% to 98.5% and decrease the infection rate from 34% to 7%.[3]

 GHK-Cu and Fibroblasts

-Finkley et al. conducted a parallel 12-week study.[4]
+Finkley et al. conducted a parallel 12-week study.[8]
 Experts observed in the study that GHK-Cu compound appeared to have induced dermal Keratinocyte proliferation, as was observed in the histological analysis of biopsies.
 Copper peptide GHK-Cu and its analogs were observed to potentially stimulate hair follicle development as well.
+This peptide was also linked with a potential reduction in coarse wrinkles pigmentation.
 Research is ongoing.

 GHK-Cu and Nerve Regeneration